Isusumbong Kita sa Tatay Ko...

 Isusumbong Kita sa Tatay Ko... is a 1999 Philippine action comedy film directed by Boots Plata and starring Fernando Poe Jr. and Judy Ann Santos.
 The film, produced and distributed by Star Cinema, premiered in the Philippines on June 9, 1999.

 The film earned around on the first day of its release.
 By the end of its run, the film earned more than to become the first Philippine-produced film to have exceeded the in box office gross.
 It is also FPJ's first and only film under Star Cinema.

 Synopsis

-Badong (FPJ) has been raising up his only child, Joey, ever since his wife died at an early age.
+Badong (FPJ) has been raising up his only child, a daughter named Joey, ever since his wife died at an early age.
 Consequently, Joey grows up like her father, a boyish person who acts like a man.
-Together with Lola Benedicta (Anita Linda), Badong and Joey had been living happily, with the former protecting his child while the latter is helping his father with his auto repair shop.
+Together with Lola Benedicta (Anita Linda), Badong and Joey had been living happily, with the former protecting his child while the latter is helping her father with his auto repair shop.
 One day, Badong's childhood friend, Beth (Aileen Damiles), visits their location and they became close.
-However, Joey feels that Beth is trying to replace her late mother and that Beth is destroying her relationship with her father.
+However, Joey feels that Beth is trying to replace her late mother and destroying her own relationship with her father.